Ganymede-Bio/website-docusaurus/docs/sdk/sdk_markdowns/api.benchling.benchling.md

     - Folder ID containing Benchling entity to be created.
 This should be a string starting
     with "lib_"
 - **input_schema_id** : `str`
-    - Input schema ID Tag. schema associated with Benchling entity to be created This should
+    - Input schema ID Tag. schema associated with Benchling entity to be created.
+This should
     be a string starting with "ts_"
 - **registry_id** : `str`
     - Project associated with custom entity.
 This identifies the registry that your run
     entity will be registered to.
-This can be found by clicking on Avatar -> Feature Settings -> Registry Settings, and you will be able to find it in the URL.
+This can be found by clicking on Avatar - Feature Settings - Registry Settings, and you will be able to find it in the URL.
 This should be a string starting with "src_"
 - **custom_entity_fields** : `Optional[Dict]`
     - Dictionary of field names and values to associate with custom entity